CounsellorPolonius/mythras/README.md

 Put the APK on to your android device and install it either manually or with a package manager.
 To build it you need to download this repository and then compile and sign the app using whatever tools you want (I used APKTools and a XDA tutorial).

 # Changelog, Version 1.1
- - New icon courtesy of Alexis QD Pro Plus 20+.
+ - New icon and splash screen courtesy of Alexis QD Pro Plus 20+.
- - One string was untranslated.
+ - Some strings were untranslated.
 That has since been fixed.

 # Changelog, Version 1.0
  - Mrpoid2018 renamed to Mythras.